-Nicki Minaj Fires Back At Remy Ma With ‘No Frauds’ — Too Little Too Late?
+Nicki Minaj Fires Back At Remy Ma With “No Frauds”– Too Little Too Late?

 The line about shooting a friend over a “rack” refers to the fact that Remy Ma notoriously went to jail for shooting a friend two times.
 The incident stemmed from an argument over whether the victim stole money from Remy.

-Remy, real name Reminisce Smith, was sentenced to eight years on charges of assault, weapons possession, and attempted coercion.
+Remy, real name Reminisce Smith, was sentenced to 8 years on charges of assault, weapons possession and attempted coercion.

-As MTV News reported at the time of the sentencing, both Remy and the victim, Makeda Barnes Joseph, said that the shooting was an accident in court.
+As MTV News reported at the time of the sentencing both Remy and the victim, Makeda Barnes Joseph, said that the shooting was an accident in court.

-According to Genius, Nicki’s line which says, “what type of mother leave her one son over a stack,” refers to the fact that when Remy Ma went to prison she left behind her son Jayson, who was seven-years-old at the time.
+According to Genius, Nicki’s line which says, “what type of mother leave her one son over a stack,” refers to the fact that when Remy Ma went to prison she left behind her son Jayson, who was 7 years-old at the time.

 The “Back to Back” reference is a clear nod to the time Drake dissed rapper Meek Mill with a track of the same name.
-Meek Mill was in a relationship with Nicki Minaj at the time, so it could be a veiled insult to him since the two are no longer together.
+Meek Mill was in a relationship with Nicki Minaj at time, so it could be a veiled insult to him since the two are no longer together.

 RELATED POSTS ON INQUISITR